thewca/worldcubeassociation.org/lib/sanity_check_sql/README.md

 ### Style conventions

+All queries should follow these conventions to keep the codebase consistent and readable.

+**Formatting:**
 - SQL keywords in **uppercase** (`SELECT`, `FROM`, `WHERE`, `JOIN`, `AND`, `OR`, `AS`, `DISTINCT`, `NOT IN`, `IS NULL`, etc.)
 - Each major clause starts on its **own line**: `SELECT`, `FROM`, `WHERE`, `JOIN`, `ON`, `GROUP BY`, `HAVING`, `ORDER BY`, `WITH`
 - `JOIN` and `ON` are **not indented** (same level as `FROM`)